-Is your family safe?
+Is the Air you and your family breathe safe?

 Smoking combined with radon is an especially serious health risk.
-Stop smoking and lower your radon level to reduce your lung cancer risk.
-Scientists are more certain about radon risks than from most other cancer-causing substances.
+Stop smoking and lower your radon level to reduce your lung Cancer risk.
+Scientists are more certain about radon risks than from most other Cancer-causing substances.

-Children have been reported to have greater risk than adults of certain types of cancer from radiation, but there is currently no conclusive data on whether children are at greater risk than adults from radon.
+Children have been reported to have greater risk than adults of certain types of Cancer from radiation, but there is currently no conclusive data on whether children are at greater risk than adults from radon.
 Radon is estimated to cause about 21,000 lung cancer deaths per year, according to EPA’s 2003 Assessment of Risks from Radon in Homes (EPA 402-R-03-003).
 The number of deaths from other causes are taken from the Centers for Disease Control and Prevention’s 2005-2006 National Center for Injury Prevention and Control Report and 2006 National Safety Council Reports.